Three Minute Thesis competition February 23

 - Maddie Biehl, College of Applied Science and Technology (Kinesiology and Recreation), “Cupping goes Gold”

-Judges for the competition will be Quincy Cummings ’99, president of the Bloomington-Normal NAACP; Chris Koos, mayor of the Town of Normal; and Diane Wolf ’16 Ed.D., assistant regional superintendent, Regional Office of Education #17.
+Judges for the competition will be Quincy Cummings ’99, president of the Bloomington-Normal NAACP; Dan Leifel ’66, M.S. ’71, a retired attorney; and Diane Wolf ’16 Ed.D., assistant regional superintendent, Regional Office of Education #17.

 3MT develops academic, presentation, and research communication skills and supports the development of research students’ capacity to effectively explain their research in language appropriate to a non-specialist audience.
 Students are allowed to use one static slide, and no additional transitions, animation, video, or props.
 Presentations are all spoken word, and exclude songs and theatrical performances.